86percent/docs/quickStart.md

 * On iOS :
     * Create a new Xcode project.
-    * Add the SDK to your App
-Add the "Lunabot" pod to your project
+    * Add the "Lunabot" pod to your project
 [How to](https://guides.cocoapods.org/using/using-cocoapods.html)
+    * Import the JSON file from the Bot Editor (after having published your bot, go to the "PUBLISH" tab in the Bot Editor to download the jSON file.)
     * Open a bot within your App

     ```swift